A reader doesn't want to deny her daughter anything, but her husband does.

 Here’s something I don’t often get to say: The husband is 100-percent correct.

 As a parent myself, I know how hard it is to look into your child’s eyes and say, “No.” Of course, every parent has endured what comes next: the tantrum, the tears, the threats.
-Those pass, life goes on, and we pray our children learned something — even if they don’t realize it in the moment.
+That pass, life goes on, and we pray our children learned something — even if they don’t realize it in the moment.

 Here’s what I’ve found interesting: It’s easier denying our children ice cream for breakfast than it is hundreds for a new laptop our thousands for a used car.
 That sounds backward, right?
 The more money our children want, the easier it should be to say, “No.”